 Gas turbines are a type of equipment used in various industries, including power generation, aviation, and oil and gas.
 They are engines that utilize combustion to produce a high-velocity gas stream, which then drives a turbine to generate mechanical power.

-In the industry, gas turbines are commonly used in power plants to produce electricity efficiently.
-They are also utilized in aircraft engines for propulsion and in oil and gas facilities for driving compressors and pumps.
+In the industry, power plants commonly use gas turbines to produce electricity efficiently.
+Aircraft engines use them for propulsion, and oil and gas facilities use them to drive compressors and pumps.

 The role of a gas turbine as rotating equipment is significant because it converts the chemical energy of fuel into mechanical energy through the combustion process and the rotation of the turbine blades.